 Let’s assume that protesters win the right to prevent the pipeline from crossing a piece of land that can be used only for a recreation park.
 You must calculate the cost of the development of the park.
 It’s reasonable to assume there will be labour costs, machinery and maintenance, legal costs, environmental assessments, campsites, recreation facilities and amenities, etc. These are all expenditures that are highly visible.
 But are we missing some costs?
 What are we, as a society, giving up if we approve the recreation area and say no to the pipeline?
 Because this piece of land is suitable for the pipeline, we must add to the cost the value of the opportunity we are giving up.
 Opportunity costs are reciprocal, so that’s not the end of the story.
 What is the opportunity cost of saying “yes” to the pipeline?
 Society would give up the value of the recreation area.

 You will likely have noticed that these first two economic principles are somewhat related.
 We have trade-offs in the pipeline case (recreation area instead of a pipeline, or a pipeline/no recreation area).
 The trade-off requires that we make a decision regarding how to use land.
 We cannot have both.
 The opportunity cost is a measure of what we are trading off.

 You might consider the opportunity cost of going to school.
-You likely made a trade-off with your time choosing education for the next while over work.
+You likely made a trade-off with your time choosing education over work for the next while.
 The costs are easy to calculate – books, and tuition for example.
 But is there a hidden cost?
 What could you be doing with your time?
 What’s the highest valued opportunity you are giving up?
 You should note that each individual in this class will likely have a different opportunity cost.